Christ’s Descent Into Hell

 However, I think Duncan overstates his case on the limitations of the clause’s significance.
 He rejects the view of Calvin and the Heidelberg Catechism in favor of the WLC, but the WLC doesn’t preclude the possibility that the Apostles’ Creed means more than that Jesus truly died, nor does it eliminate the possibility that Jesus suffered the anguishes of hell upon the cross.
 It merely requires belief that “he descended into hell” includes the affirmation of Christ remaining under the power of death.
 (Similarly, though beyond the scope of this post, you can reject that “he descended into hell” refers to Christ freeing the Old Testament saints from hell without rejecting that such an idea is biblical.)

 What Duncan seems to overlook is what death is.
 Death is not simply the cessation of physical life, but total estrangement from God with all that comes from loss of communion with him.
 Hell is the totality of death: suffering the eternal reward of choosing sinful finitude over the holy infinite.
 Christ died, and he entered into all that death truly is on behalf of his people.
 This is precisely what Calvin and the Heidelberg Catechism are driving at: Christ descended into hell by fully entering into death, which is suffering in death the anguishes of estrangement and judgment from God so that we do not have to.
 Zacharias Ursinus, author of the Heidelberg Catechism, makes this point at length in his commentary (page 421ff).
-There Ursinus points out that Christ’s soul was commended to God on the cross (“into your hands I commit my spirit”; “today you will be with me in Paradise”) and so did not descend to hell, Christ’s body did not physically descend into hell, and that Christ according to his divinity is omnipresent and so could not descend (i.e. move) anywhere.
+There Ursinus points out that Christ’s soul was commended to God on the cross (“into your hands I commit my spirit”; “today you will be with me in Paradise”) and so Christ’s soul did not spiritually descend into hell, Christ’s body did not physically descend into hell, and that Christ according to his divinity is omnipresent and so could not descend (i.e. move) anywhere.
 However, Christ in his total humanity needed to suffer for his people what they deserved, including in his soul, and therefore experienced in his human soul the anguishes of hell upon the cross.

 Peter’s citation of Psalm 16 at Pentecost places Christ’s soul in Sheol/Hades alongside bodily corruption, which gives weight to this idea that the death Jesus experienced for people includes not only the bodily decomposition of physical death, but the loss of communion with God in the spiritual death brought to bear in hell.
 Duncan organizes his argument along the lines of intent leading to meaning, and such an approach rules out the view Calvin and Ursinus.
 There is no doubt that their perspective was not the intent of the Apostles’ Creed in its formulation.
 However, the full meaning of phrases intended to capture biblical teaching is not limited to the scope of its authors’ imaginations, but the pressing of that teaching to its necessary conclusion.

 Now, both of the citations from Athanasius indicated that in his descent, Jesus acted upon the powers of hell in some way: “at whom hades itself shuddered” and “regulated the things there [in hades].”
 The confession of Ariminum continued on to say, “[Jesus,] Whom the gate-keepers of hell saw and shuddered”.
-The confession cited Job 38:17 for this statement, which is the text by Athanasius in Against the Arians (§56) when he describes the work of Christ in relation to his descent into hell.
+The confession cited Job 38:17 for this statement, which is the text cited by Athanasius in Against the Arians (§56) when he describes the work of Christ in relation to his descent into hell.
 Job 38:17 in the LXX (used by Athanasius) reads, “Again, do the gates of death open to you out of fear, and did the gatekeepers of Hades (ᾅδου) cower when they saw you?”
 The Hebrew runs “Have to you the gates of death been revealed, or have you seen the doors of shadow of death?”
-“Shadow of death” is צַלְמָוֶת, which is far more poetically ambiguous than Hades.
-What Athanasius and the church father do when they encounter this passage is take the rhetorical question (No, Job, only God has gone before the gates og hell) and apply it to Christ, the true answer of God’s question.
+“Shadow of death” is צַלְמָוֶת, which is more poetically ambiguous than Hades.
+What Athanasius and the church father do when they encounter this passage is take the rhetorical question (No, Job, only God has gone before the gates of hell) and apply it to Christ, the true answer of God’s question.
 Jesus, not Job, is the one who has seen the gates of hades.

 The LXX is probably wrong in having the gates seeing rather than being seen, which does effect some of the exegesis of Ariminum and Athanasius, but the idea is still that it is God who confronts the gates of hell.
 The interpretation of Athanasius and his contemporaries lends support to the Lutheran view of Christ’s descent into hell.
-Though the exact phrase’s appears intended to communicate the fullness of Christ’s death, the church father’s viewed that fullness as including the triumph over the power of death.
+Though the exact phrase appears intended to communicate the fullness of Christ’s death, the church fathers viewed that fullness as including the triumph over the power of death.
 The Lutheran debate on the clause has centered around whether Christ’s descent is part of his humiliation (the view of the WLC) or exaltation.
 The argument for exaltation is that Christ in his resurrection triumphed over the powers of sin and death (which includes the power of hell) by entering into death and not being held by it.
 Christ’s descent into hell is his descent into the power of hell and emerging victorious in the resurrection.
 How did Christ disarm and triumph over the rulers of sin (Col 2:15)?
 By entering into the power of sin at the cross and conquering it in his resurrection.
 Christ descended into hell by entering into its power on his people’s behalf on the cross, and in his victory the powers of hell shuddered.